 It’s simple math – the more people you get to your site, the more sales you have the potential to make.
-The question is, how do you get them there, especially if you have a limited budget?
-The answer: use outreach to grow your audience organically – growth that is natural that and you don’t have to pay for.
+The question is, how do grow your audience, especially if you have a limited budget?
+The answer: use outreach to bring visitors to your site organically – growth that is natural that and you don’t have to pay for.

 Here are seven tips on how to do it.